leefreemanxyz/blog-jekyll/_posts/2019-08-31-regular-questions-about-codaisseur.md

 <br/>
 <details>
 <summary>Is the course difficult?</summary>
-I had been teaching myself to code (Javascript) for around 18 months before starting Codaisseur and I did not find the course particularly challenging (though it is a hell of a lot of work).
+I had been teaching myself to code (JavaScript) for around 18 months before starting Codaisseur and I did not find the course particularly challenging (though it is a hell of a lot of work).

 My experience is not typical – most people I know who have taken the course since have struggled more with the intensity and number of new concepts being introduced.